juliesymons/juliesymons/GettingStarted.md

 ## Abstractions

 The CCT programming model has three core abstractions: *tensor fields*, *operators*, and *compute graphs*.
 A *tensor field* is a multidimensional array (field) of multidimensional arrays (tensors) of elements (e.g. 32-bit floating point numbers).
 Fields are used for inputs, outputs, computations, and persistent state.
-An *operator* combines on or more tensor fields to create a new tensor field.
+An *operator* combines one or more tensor fields to create a new tensor field.
 A *compute graph* combines tensor fields and operators into a single, massively-parallel unit of computation.
-The compute graph can be embeede in and controlled by a conventional application.
-It is the compute graph that is a state machine, which evolves in discrete time.
+The compute graph can be embedded in and controlled by a conventional application.
+The compute graph is a state machine, which evolves in discrete time.
 A single tick, or "step" of the CCT clock sends the input data through the entire compute graph to its outputs.
 Persistent state, for learning and adaptation, is handled using *feedback*.
 The state of a field can be updated at each step and fed back into the compute graph at the next step, providing control loops and learning.